ferdy/.emacs.d/README.md

 - run Emacs

-The first time you run Emacs, all the packages I use will be automatically installed from [MELPA](https://melpa.org) and readily set up thanks to [use-package](https://github.com/jwiegley/use-package).
+The first time you run Emacs, all the packages I use will be automatically installed and set up thanks to [use-package](https://github.com/jwiegley/use-package).

 ## Updates